Dana Wolfe: Intelligence Squared U.S. debates and public policy

 In 2019 and 2020, Wolfe was a Visiting Fellow at the SNF Agora Institute at Johns Hopkins University.
 While at the Institute, she taught a course examining the history of U.S. debate and debate techniques, In Search of Intelligent Debate.

-Documentary Films
+Documentary films

-In 2020, Wolfe served as Editorial Producer for the documentary film and five-part series, Lebanon: Borders of Blood.
+In 2020, Wolfe served as editorial producer for the documentary film and five-part series Lebanon: Borders of Blood.
 Produced by Zygote Films and winner of six Israeli Television and Motion Pictures Academy Awards, including Best Documentary Series, Borders of Blood examines the decades of unrest and tragedy that has plagued Lebanon since the mid-1970s.

-Wolfe is also Editorial Producer and Researcher for The Cassandra Prophecy (2022), a documentary that tells the little-known story of a U.S. Drug Enforcement Administration (DEA) task force investigating the billion dollar cocaine trafficking and money laundering activities of Hezbollah.
+Wolfe is also editorial producer and researcher for The Cassandra Prophecy, a 2022 documentary that tells the little-known story of a U.S. Drug Enforcement Administration (DEA) task force investigating the billion dollar cocaine trafficking and money laundering activities of Hezbollah.